rbangueses/DataOnCanvasTab/README.md

 ## Setup

 If you want to add/remove/make changes to the information presented on the task canvas tab, edit the DataOnCanvasComponent.js.

+As is, the plugin will render the following task attributes:

+- Name: {task.attributes.name}
+- CRM ID: {task.attributes.crmid}
+-From: {task.attributes.from}

 ### Here's how it looks: